MichaelIbrahim12/Shooting-birds-Game/README.md

 Shotting bird game.
-It was a JavaScript project.
+It is a JavaScript project.